ues-io/uesio/docs/redux/README.md

 The Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are **isolated** from each other.

+Refrain using `async` function when no async event happen.
+See the above example.

 However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one single action can be dipatched to **reducers part of different slices**.
 In the `builder` slice you will find such use cases.

 We follow the Redux Style Guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).